BadrAlioui/rockPaperScissorLizardSpok/README.md

 ### Fonts and Colours

 The website uses **Roboto** for its clean and modern feel.
-A contrast color scheme has been chosen to enhance readability and user engagement.
+A contrast color scheme has been chosen to enhance readability and user engagement from the site (https://colorhunt.co).

 <img width="184" alt="color" src="https://github.com/BadrAlioui/rockPaperScissorLizardSpok/assets/96729182/fec7bba4-c63c-4187-a332-8b047a9fb3b5">